MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     The **Configuration** page appears.

-1. Enter the URL where your bot app is available as the messaging endpoint.
+1. Enter the messaging endpoint URL where your bot receives app user's messages.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-bots/message-endpoint.png" alt-text="Define messaging endpoint where the bot interacts with the user." border="false":::